 15 November 2017, Bonn, Germany: The Carbon Trust will partner with Malaysia’s Ministry of Natural Resources and Environment (NRE) to deliver the country’s first Green Climate Fund (GCF) Readiness project.
 The project, which was announced today at the UN Climate Change negotiations in Bonn, will see the Carbon Trust supporting NRE, Malaysia’s Nationally Designated Authority (NDA), and other key stakeholders to enhance the country’s position to access GCF funding.
+The readiness proposal will enable Malaysia to prioritise its actions in the energy sector, which makes up to 80% of the greenhouse gas emissions thus achieving our NDC.

 The GCF is the world’s largest fund dedicated to the fight against climate change, with US$10.3 billion currently pledged, and the Readiness and Preparatory Support Programme provides grants and technical assistance to strengthen developing countries’ capacities to access this funding.